hugoferreira/hugoferreira.github.com/_posts/2015-07-21-finding-your-birthmate.markdown

 categories: fun mathematics
 ---

 > You want to find someone whose birthday matches yours.
-What is the least number of strangers whose birthdays you need to ask about to have a 50-50 chance?
+What is the least number of strangers whose birthdays you need to ask about to have a 50-50 chance? [^a]

+  [^a]: This is problem 32 of _Fifty Challenging Problems in Probability_ by Frederick Mosteller.

 The problem can be modeled as a negative binomial with parameters $r = 1$ and $p = 1/365$, hence the PMF is given by $\left(\frac{N-r}{N}\right)^\frac{1}{p} p$.